 With The Wedding Singer opening for a limited run at Troubadour Wembley Park Theatre in January this year, Rhiannon Chesterman took on the role of lead character Julia and had previously worked with director Nick Winston on the UK and Ireland Tour of Rock of Ages as Regina.
-Over the Christmas period, Rhiannon appeared as Wendy Darling in Peter Pan at Lyric Theatre Belfast and a few years ago, she played Frenchy in the UK Tour of Grease where she also covered the roles of Sandy and Rizzo.
+Over the Christmas period, Rhiannon appeared as Wendy Darling in Peter Pan at Lyric Theatre Belfast and a few years ago, she played Frenchy in the UK Tour of Grease, in which she also covered the roles of Sandy and Rizzo.
 Rhiannon made her professional stage debut in The Lion, the Witch and the Wardrobe at Kensington Palace Gardens, and alongside other professional actors and singers, she is part of Baby Broadway concerts for families.
 Catching up with Rhiannon, she talks about playing Julia in The Wedding Singer, her time on tour with Rock of Ages and her recent pantomime at Lyric Theatre Belfast.

 Can you tell us about playing Julia in The Wedding Singer?